About Me

 AI-Assisted Collaboration on GitHub

 Sebastian Gehrmann and I built a system to understand how large-scale collaboration works on platforms like GitHub.
-We used neural networks and machine learning to analyze huge amounts of historical GitHub data and developed a model that could predict both a user's future contributions, as well as determine whether a given project is going to be successful.
-These findings might be used in an AI information system that assists collaboration by actively managing a project's contributors, organizing them into subteams, finding relevant users to bring into the project, and shaping the work that users do on the project to maximize its success.
-It's way cool.
+We used neural networks and machine learning to analyze vast amounts of historical GitHub data, developing a model that could predict a user's future contributions and determine whether a project would be successful.
+These findings could inform an AI system that manages project contributors, organizes them into subteams, recruits relevant users, and shapes work to maximize success.

 Airbnb Reidentification